mkierc/advent-of-code/2015/readme.md

 - [x] Part Two - What is the distance of the longest route?

 #### [Day 10: Elves Look, Elves Say](src/day_10)
-- [ ] Part One - What is the length of the result?
+- [x] Part One - What is the length of the result?
+- [x] Part Two - What is the length of the new result?